Miriam Neureuther: Injury, drop in form and focus on cross-country

 Following her 2012–13 season, Gössner suffered a back injury in a cycling accident, which kept her out of the 2014 Winter Olympics in Sochi.
 The injury contributed to a loss of form in biathlon over the next few seasons.
 After taking time out of competition due to the birth of her daughter, in May 2018 she was named by the German Ski Association as a member of their third-tier cross-country ski team: earlier that year she had stated that if she would return to racing she would do so in cross-country, rather than biathlon, as she felt she was no longer able to shoot error-free.

-Positions and engagement
+Personal health

-Neureuther and Kim Bui hosted the german documentary movie Hungern für Gold (2023; en.: Starving for gold).
+Neureuther and Kim Bui hosted the German documentary movie Hungern für Gold (2023, Starving for gold).
 Both talked about their own eating disorders and interviewed other athletes like ski jumpers Sven Hannawald and Maren Lundby.

-In 2024 Neureuther criticized FIS-president Johan Eliasch for the schedules in professional winter sport.
+In 2024 Neureuther criticized FIS president Johan Eliasch for the schedules in professional winter sport.
 She also offered doubts about the current possibilities for female athletes with children to compete.